BlackRock Updates Holdings in Lions Gate Entertainment (LGF.A)

-Fintel reports that BlackRock has filed a 13G/A form with the SEC disclosing ownership of 8.44MM shares of Lions Gate Entertainment Corp.
+Fintel reports that BlackRock has filed a 13G/A form with the SEC disclosing ownership of 6.60MM shares of Lions Gate Entertainment Corp.
 (LGF.A).
-This represents 5.8% of the company.
+This represents 7.9% of the company.

-In their previous filing dated March 11, 2022 they reported 7.18MM shares and 8.60% of the company, an increase in shares of 17.56% and a decrease in total ownership of 2.80% (calculated as current - previous percent ownership).
+In their previous filing dated February 1, 2023 they reported 8.44MM shares and 5.80% of the company, a decrease in shares of 21.84% and an increase in total ownership of 2.10% (calculated as current - previous percent ownership).

 The projected annual revenue for Lions Gate Entertainment is $3,764MM, an increase of 5.01%.
 The projected annual EPS is $-8.91.